Continue with Facebook

 Another shared a frustrating experience: “If I do anything while I am fatigued, the symptoms get worse.
 But if I do just a little before the fatigue starts, I can’t accomplish enough.”

 Researchers aren’t sure what exactly causes MS fatigue.
 The symptom could be a side effect of nerve damage or of the underlying immune system issues that cause MS. Medication side effects can also lead to fatigue.
-Your health care provider can help you find the best strategies and medications to help you reduce your fatigue and regain some energy.
+Your healthcare provider can help you find the best strategies and medications to help you reduce your fatigue and regain some energy.

 The good news is that MS-related muscle deconditioning can often be stopped or even reversed, restoring some physical functioning.
 Exercise, physical therapy, and an improved diet can help rebuild muscle.

 MS can take a toll on your mental health.
 Dealing with the limitations of an MS diagnosis can have psychosocial effects and lead to mental health conditions, such as depression.
-In fact, half of people with MS may experience depression, which can lead to feelings of sadness, irritability, and hopelessness.
+In fact, half of the people with MS may experience depression, which can lead to feelings of sadness, irritability, and hopelessness.

-Depression also can worsen MS symptoms such as brain fog and fatigue, sometimes making it hard to tell them apart.
+Depression can also worsen MS symptoms such as brain fog and fatigue, sometimes making it hard to tell them apart.
 “I am exhausted — absolutely drained, not sleepy.
 I would be too tired to make it through a meal.
 Can MS bring depression?” asked one MyMSTeam member.

 A tool called the Expanded Disability Status Scale (EDSS) measures disability level, including some of the disabling effects of MS on both body and mind.
 A 2020 review study found that worse symptoms, as quantified by EDSS, were associated with diminished quality of life.
-The study also found depression had a negative effect on quality of life.
+The study also found that depression had a negative effect on quality of life.

-Taking care of both your mental and physical health is important when you’re living with MS. Your neurologist or other health care provider can help you find ways to manage depression.
+Taking care of both your mental and physical health is important when you’re living with MS. Your neurologist or other healthcare provider can help you find ways to manage depression.
 Treatment options may include therapy and medication.
 “Depression often accompanies MS. Mental and emotional health is key, and antidepressants work,” said one MyMSTeam member.

 Get updates directly to your inbox.

-Become a member to get even more:
+Become a member to get even more

 A MyMSTeam Member